sgalizia/sa-2018-landing-page/P06-CSS-Inheritance-And-Specificity/content.md

 > [info]
 >
 It's also possible to override specificity score by adding an `!important` after the value of a CSS declaration.
-However, generally this is considered bad practice as you're no longer using CSS specificity making your stylesheet less maintainable.
+However, generally this is considered bad practice as you're no longer using CSS specificity, which makes your stylesheet less maintainable.

 CSS specificity will be important to keep in mind as your stylesheets start getting bigger and bigger.
 When multiple rules apply to the same HTML element, you'll be able to understand which rule takes precedence.